 Fountains of Wayne released "Stacy’s Mom” on their third studio album, but it was the only song for which the rock band ever became famous.
 The popular single sold more than 500,000 copies, going gold and landing at #21 on Billboard’s Hot 100 list in 2003.
 Band member Adam Schlesinger said the tune was partly inspired by a childhood friend who had a crush on Schlesinger's grandmother.

 "Listen to Your Heart” was a huge hit in 2005, clocking in at #8 on the Billboard Hot 100 during its peak and turning the obscure Belgian band D.H.T. into a common household name.
-The Euro-band fell back into obscurity shortly after, however, and is considered by most critics to have been a one-hit wonder.
+The euro band fell back into obscurity shortly after, however, and is considered by most critics to have been a one-hit wonder.

-The Raconteurs was a rock and roll supergroup in the mid-2000s composed of Jack White of The White Stripes, Jack Lawrence and Patrick Keeler of The Greenhornes, and solo artist Brendan Benson.
+The Raconteurs were a rock and roll supergroup in the mid-2000s composed of Jack White of The White Stripes, Jack Lawrence and Patrick Keeler of The Greenhornes, and solo artist Brendan Benson.
 "Steady As She Goes,” which peaked at #54 on the charts, was the group’s only big hit; however, they recently announced they will release another LP in 2019.
 Time will tell if they can overcome their one-hit wonder status.

 American pop group Metro Station secured their one-hit wonder status in 2008 with the mega-popular song "Shake It.”
 The song landed at #10 on the Billboard Hot 100 list and went platinum with one million in sales.
 The group members experienced tension over the years, however, breaking up multiple times and ultimately splitting for good in 2017 without another hit.

-When "Somebody That I Used to Know” by Goyte came out in 2011, it was virtually impossible to go anywhere without hearing the angsty breakup tune coming out of a car window or at department store, generally with voices belting along to the chorus.
+When "Somebody That I Used to Know” by Gotye came out in 2011, it was virtually impossible to go anywhere without hearing the angsty breakup tune coming out of a car window or at a department store, generally with voices belting along to the chorus.
 It was so catchy, in fact, that the video spawned dozens of spoofs and remakes on YouTube.
-However, none of the others songs on the album were hits and, despite hitting #1 on the charts the following spring, Goyte hasn’t released another hit since.
+However, none of the others songs on the album were hits and, despite hitting #1 on the charts the following spring, Gotye hasn’t released another hit since.